CapedCrusader03/opencv-projects/README.md

 6) ImageMerge : In this mini-project, two images are merged with weights (or transparency) into one single image.

 7) bitwise : In this mini-project, bitwise operations are done between two images.
 The images go through OR, AND, XOR, and NOT operations.
+The resultant images appear for a duration of 2 seconds before moving on to the next image.